Sorghum × drummondii

 The plant is cultivated in Southern Europe, South America, Central America, North America and Southern Asia, for forage or as a cover crop.
 When treated as a weed, it is known as shattercane.
-It is distinguished from the grain sorghum (Sorghum bicolor) by the grain (caryopsis) not being exposed at maturity.
+It is distinguished from the grain sorghum (S. bicolor) by the grain (caryopsis) not being exposed at maturity.

+Like sorghum, new plant growth, especially after a drought or frost, can be toxic to grazing animals.